 Now that we have been led to the Messiah, we are “under” (subject to the power of) grace through faith, no longer “under” condemnation!
 Hallelu Yah!!!

-And what does Paul have to say about that faith? ~
+And what does Paul have to say about that faith and the Law? ~

 Romans 3:31 Do we then destroy the law through faith?
 God forbid.
 But we uphold the law.
 (Please see “Paul Commands Us to Uphold the Law”)

 Romans 6:1-2 1What shall we say then?
 Are we to continue in sin that grace may abound?
 2By no means!
 How can we who died to sin still live in it?